illinoistech-itm/jhajek/itmo-444-544/mp1/mp1.md

 ### IAM permissions

-You will need to add new IAM permissions for your user (Secrets) and for your Role/IAM Profile (Secrets).
+You will need to add new IAM permissions for your User Secrets and for your **Role/IAM Profile** -- Secrets and RDS.

 ### How to filter for state running